 How to Best Plan To Visit the Best Romania Attractions

 If you have your own car, you can easily get around.
-Even trains and buses are relatively easy to use to get around Romania.
+Even if you’re on your first trip to Romania, trains and buses are relatively easy to use to get around Romania.
 However, if you want the hassle to be taken out of it all, why not join a tour?
 I swear even if you are a solo traveller, it can be so much fun as you meet like-minded travellers.
 (That’s how I travelled Australia!)
-Plus, with youth travel tour providers there often are up To 50% Off Travel Tours!

-These were just a few of the many wonderful Romanian cities worthy of exploration.
-Which of these would you put as best places to visit on your Romania travel list?
+Which of these places would you put as best places to visit on your Romania travel list?

 Best Places to Visit in Romania for Photography Lovers – Countryside Edition